FirmwGuy/CEP/docs/L0_KERNEL/DEVELOPER-HANDBOOK.md

   - Storage: linked list, array, packed queue, red-black tree, octree.
   - Indexing: insertion order, by name, by user compare, by hash+compare.
 - cepCell: The unit node.
 Holds metacell, optional data or link, and optional store for children.

+### Naming vs Structural Tags
+- `cell->metacell.dt` carries the cell's own name (domain + tag).
+For dictionary children this matches the key assigned by the parent.
+- `cell->data->dt` describes the payload schema or datatype.
+Helpers such as `cep_cell_add_value` pass a DT here so higher layers know how to interpret the bytes while keeping the payload opaque to the kernel.
+- `cell->store->dt` labels the child collection. `cep_cell_add_dictionary(child, name, context_dt, type_dt, ...)` uses `name` for the child's metacell and `type_dt` for the store so traversal can recognize record classes ("CEP:being", "CEP:bond", etc.).
+- Rule of thumb: metacell names identity; data/store `dt` signal structure.
+Mixing them makes history harder to read and breaks discovery helpers.

 ### Name Interning
 Short nicknames stay on the label; long nicknames get filed once and every cell just keeps a reference number.
 You still talk to the cell the same way, but the kernel decides the cheapest way to store the name.